WeirdTreeThing/chromebook-linux-audio/README.md

 See the [Chrultrabook docs](https://docs.chrultrabook.com/docs/firmware/supported-devices.html) for more info.

 # Officially Supported Distros
-1. Arch Linux
+1. Alpine Linux
-2. Fedora 39/40
+2. Arch Linux
-3. PopOS
-4. Debian 12
+3. Debian 12
+4. Fedora 40/41
 5. Linux Mint Debian Edition (LMDE)
 6. OpenSUSE
+7. PopOS
-7. Void Linux
+8. Void Linux

 # Ubuntu
-If you want the best experience, don't use Ubuntu.
-If you run into any issues, you are on your own.
+I do not officially support Ubuntu, and by that I mean I don't provide support for it.
+The script will warn you of this.
+However, I do not prevent you from running the script on Ubuntu.
+Despite the warning from the script, it will still run everything it normally would.
+If you run the script on Ubuntu and it works, great.
+If it doesn't work, you are on your own.

 # Other Distros
 Other distros will likely work but will require you to manually install packages.
+The script will print a list of any packages you may need to install.